 If you want to guarantee you are going to have a good sex life, you need to wait.
 That is what God said to both men and women alike, and it really does work.

 In another interview with Sheila, she gave this additional insight on this issue:

 "Why wait?
 Sex for “fun” is self-fulfilling.
 You are using the other person to make you feel good.
 In marriage, the reason flips.
 You are in love and want to express that by pleasing the other person.
 The first is taking, the second is giving — offering your whole self: body, mind, and soul.

-Hooking up involves having a control over the other person, making them bend to your desires or by manipulating them into feeling good, so then you feel good.
+Hooking up involves having a control over the other person, making them bend to your desires or manipulating them into feeling good, so that you feel good.
 It is a power trip and a rush.

 In marriage there is a mutual bonding and your relationship enhances the physical experience.
 The more you share yourselves with each other — your hopes, desires, disappointments, dreams — the more satisfying sharing your bodies will be.
 Your interest is not self-centered but us-centered.

 You may think you can be in love with numerous people at different times.
 You can fool yourself into thinking you are getting to the next level beyond physical attraction.
 You are a couple and you share things.
 You are learning more about each other all the time.
 Even so, the physical aspect is the dominating factor.

 In marriage, there is a vow.
 It goes beyond feelings.
 It is a commitment.
 You pledge to put that other person first, even if you don't feel like it at the time.
 That takes love to a whole new level.